This page tells you about the chemotherapy drug cyclophosphamide and its possible side effects. There is information about

 - Inflammation of the bladder (cystitis) can cause pain and occasionally blood when passing urine.
 If you see blood in your urine contact your doctor or nurse straight away.
 You should drink 8 to 12 cups of fluid a day.
 If you are having cyclophosphamide through a drip you will have extra fluids through the drip too

 Fewer than 1 in 100 people have these.

-- There is a small risk that you may get a second cancer some years after cyclophosphamide treatment
+- An increased risk of getting a second cancer some years after cyclophosphamide treatment

-- Damage to heart muscle which is usually temporary but for a small number of people may be permanent – your doctor will check your heart before and after your treatment
+- Damage to heart muscle – this is usually temporary and only occurs with high dose treatment.
+But for a small number of people it may be permanent.
+You will have tests to check your heart before and after your treatment

 - Changes in lung tissue may lead to a cough or breathlessness

-- Fluid retention leading to swollen hands or ankles
+- Fluid build up, leading to swollen hands or ankles